haberdashPI/vscode-selection-utilities/README.md

 which is a string that names a specific memory register.
 If not specified, the "default" memory register is used.
 Only the default register is displayed.

-- "Save to selection memory" (`selection-utilities.append-to-memory`): this appends the current word under the cursor or the current selection(s) to a memory of past selections.
+- "Save to selection memory" (`selection-utilities.appendToMemory`): this appends the current word under the cursor or the current selection(s) to a memory of past selections.
-- "Swap current selections with saved selections (or save current selections)" (`selection-utilities.swap-with-memory`): this can be used to quickly exchange text; if no selections are currently saved, this will have the same effect as "Save to selection memory".
+- "Swap current selections with saved selections (or save current selections)" (`selection-utilities.swapWithMemory`): this can be used to quickly exchange text; if no selections are currently saved, this will have the same effect as "Save to selection memory".
 Otherwise, it will swap the currently selected text (or word under the cursor) with the text of the save selection.
 In the case of multiple selections there must be as many saved selections as current selections.
-- "Cancel Selection (end on primary)" (`selection-utilities.cancel-selection`):
+- "Cancel Selection (end on primary)" (`selection-utilities.cancelSelection`):
   This behaves much like the default `cancelSelection` command, but it saves the cancled selection to a memory named "cancel" which can be restored using "Restore from selection memory".
 It also ends on the primary selection (see below).
-- "Restore from selection memory" (`selection-utilities.restore-and-clear`): This sets the current selection to the set of selections saved in memory.
+- "Restore from selection memory" (`selection-utilities.restoreAndClear`): This sets the current selection to the set of selections saved in memory.
 It also clears the memory.
-- "Delete last saved selection" (`selection-utilities.delete-last-saved`): This removes the last selection added to memory (a way to undo saving a selection to memory).
+- "Delete last saved selection" (`selection-utilities.deleteLastSaved`): This removes the last selection added to memory (a way to undo saving a selection to memory).

 ### Adding and removing selections